Darryl Swann: As an artist

-As a Producer
+As a producer

 Senova Media

 Swann, who is a longtime contributor to ASCAP, is a writer, record producer, and developer of emerging artists under his own production company Senova Media.
 As both a composer and songwriter, Swann and Senova Media have many film and TV credits.
-As a result of Swann's understanding of both orchestral composition and contemporary music styles, in 2007, Swann was commissioned to compose and produce the orchestral tributes to The Used and Cradle of Filth, titled Strung Out on The Used: The String Quartet Tribute and Scorched Earth Orchestra Plays Cradle of Filth: The Orchestra Tribute, which were both released on Vitamin Records.
-Swann also produced a Prince tribute album which was recorded with children's toy musical instruments which Vitamin never released.
+As a result of Swann's understanding of both orchestral composition and contemporary music styles, in 2007, Swann was commissioned to compose and produce orchestral tributes.